 Our Aerial Image system fed by a high luminance halogen light source allows us more flexibility in handling and improving films that are under exposed, without compromising depth of field.
 The high wattage globes we use in no way will burn the film as we employ opalised diffusion glass to dissipate any heat generated

 The next component in our transfer process is outputting the image to the recording hardware, what output do we use?

-Our process utilizes either high resolution component or Y/C outputs from the telecine through to either DVD or USB , that is why we are able to deliver such high quality images.
+Our process utilizes an HDMI output from the telecine through to either DVD or USB , that is why we are able to deliver such high quality images.

 COMPONENT (Y,U,V) offers the highest quality both in resolution and colour output.
 It is the pure signal coming from the camera with no processing and higher signal to noise.